13 Tips to Improve Your Copywriting for Better Search Rankings

 The passive voice isn’t grammatically incorrect and neither are weak words, but they don’t work on websites.
 Landing page copy is all about action: read this, click here, subscribe now.
 And if you want someone to stick with you through a blog post, you can’t afford to waffle your words.

-Here’s Content Marketing Institute’s list of weak words with which I wholeheartedly agree.
+Here’s Content Marketing Institute’s list of weak words, which I wholeheartedly support.